 This program leads to a baccalaureate degree and initial certification for teaching grades 1-6.
-A 30 s.h. concentration in one of 13 different concentrations which are aligned with the New York State Learning Standards is required.
+A 30 s.h. concentration in one of 13 different concentrations is required.
+Education courses are aligned with the Common Core State Standards.

-This program is designed to prepare the teacher to create a productive learning environment, plan and execute instructional activities; monitor and assess student learning; and address the special and developmental needs of students in the lower and upper elementary grades.
-Field experiences and student teaching at both levels are included.
+This program is designed to prepare the teacher to create a productive learning environment, plan and execute instructional activities; monitor and assess student learning; and address the special and developmental needs of students in the elementary grades.
+Field experiences and student teaching are included across grade levels.

 II.
 Early Childhood/Childhood Education Dual Certificate

 This program leads to a baccalaureate degree and initial certifications for teaching early childhood education (Birth-grade 2) and childhood education (grades 1-6).
-A 30 sh. concentration in one of 13 different concentrations which are aligned with the New York State Learning Standards is required.
-This dual certificate program may take more than four years to complete because it requires two semesters of methods.
-Field experiences and student teaching at both levels are included.
+A 30 sh. concentration in one of 13 different concentrations is required.
+Education courses are aligned with the Common Core State Standards.
+This dual certificate program requires two semesters of methods.
+Field experiences and student teaching across certification levels are included.

 III.
 Adolescence Certification for Grades 7-12